henrylawson/photish/README.md

   p Lorem ipsum...
 ```

-As with other gallery generated content, it is accessible from the `all_pages`
+As with other gallery generated content, a gallery page is accessible from the
-method within the [Collection](#collection-template) or
+`all_pages` method within the [Collection](#collection-template) or
 [Album](#album-template) template.

 ### Generate